Get 50% OFF your starter box! Try now!

 If you have children who are struggling with reading, having them practice with a pup can be very helpful.
 A study conducted by the veterinary school at UC Davis on the effectiveness of a program called “Reading to Rover” uncovered that “75 percent of the parents reported that their children read aloud more frequently and with greater confidence after the study was completed.”
 If you don’t have a dog, many libraries and some animal shelters offer programs where children can read to dogs.

-While 2020 may have changed how we think about goals and plans for the time being, we at Ollie hope you will consider taking on a resolution with your four legged best friend next year.
-Whether you choose something from our list or simply resolve to make more time for fun we wish you and your family, both two and four legged a very happy and healthy new year!
+While 2020 may have changed how we think about goals and plans for the time being, we at Ollie hope you will consider taking on a resolution with your pup next year.
+Whether you choose something from our list or simply resolve to make more time for fun, we wish you and your family, a very happy and healthy new year!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.